-- 1. there is a need for additional student accommodation: - 2. it is of a scale and appearance appropriate to its surroundings; - it is located within close proximity to local facilities and is accessible to the university by foot, cycle and by public transport; - 4. it provides high quality living accommodation in terms of design, layout, and facilities provided within the development, in accordance with the Student Accommodation SPD: and - 5. the layout of the accommodation is designed in such a way that it is capable of being reconfigured through internal alterations to meet general needs housing in the future. - 6.24 It is recognised that students and the University make an important contribution to the economy, by increasing demand for services, shops and housing whilst studying.
-Providing choice in accommodation and ensuring students reside in the city and do not feel isolated from the University and its activities, will help create the qualities and characteristics of a "University City". - 6.25 To assist in the regeneration of the Urban Core and the creation of a 'University City', the council will support proposals for purpose-built student accommodation or the conversion of existing buildings for student accommodation within the Urban Core. - 6.26 Should a proposal come forward that is not located within the Urban Core, the developer will need to demonstrate there are no suitable and available sites to accommodate the proposed development within the Urban Core. - 6.27 The quality of the student accommodation provision is also fundamental.
+- 1. there is a need for additional student accommodation; - it is of a scale and appearance appropriate to its surroundings; - it is located within close proximity to local facilities and is accessible to the university by foot, cycle and by public transport; - 4. it provides high quality living accommodation in terms of design, layout, and facilities provided within the development, in accordance with the Student Accommodation SPD; and - 5. the layout of the accommodation is designed in such a way that it is capable of being re-configured through internal alterations to meet general needs housing in the future.

+- 6.24 It is recognised that students and the University make an important contribution to the economy, by increasing demand for services, shops and housing whilst studying.
+Providing choice in accommodation and ensuring students reside in the city and do not feel isolated from the University and its activities, will help create the qualities and characteristics of a "University City". - 6.25 To assist in the regeneration of the Urban Core and the creation of a 'University City', the council will support proposals for purpose-built student accommodation or the conversion of existing buildings for student accommodation within the Urban Core. - 6.26 Should a proposal come forward that is not located within the Urban Core, the developer will need to demonstrate there are no suitable and available sites to accommodate the proposed development within the Urban Core and that the proposal will not result in an over concentration of student or shared accommodation. - 6.27 The quality of the student accommodation provision is also fundamental.
 Students expect high quality accommodation with a range of facilities included.
 As such, all student accommodation should be developed to high standards, but the offer should ensure choice and value for money so students can opt for different types of accommodation depending on their circumstances.